The Bet Collector: Plot

 Amy and the other kabos await the arrival of the table manager (supervisor) of the draw in a secluded location.
-But when the table manager arrives, he announces that the draw is cancelled and informs everyone the winning numbers from the jueteng financier.
+But when the table manager arrives, he announces that the draw is cancelled and informs everyone of the winning numbers from the jueteng financier.

 When Amy goes home that night, her husband Eli tells her the bad news.
 He failed to hand over a bet from a neighbor whose numbers, to Amy's surprise, won the rigged draw.
-Pissed off, she has no choice but to go to her kabo and borrow money in order to pay out the neighbor.
-That night, the neighbors have lighted candles in front of their houses to welcome the feast of All Saints Day the next morning.
+Pissed off, she has no choice but to go to her kabo and borrow money in order to pay the neighbor.
+That night, the neighbors had lit candles in front of their houses to welcome the feast of All Saints Day the next morning.

 A mammoth crowd greets Amy and her family as they approach the cemetery.
-At Eric's grave they saw Glenda, Eric's girlfriend, offering flowers and prayers for her dead boyfriend.
+At Eric's grave, they saw Glenda, Eric's girlfriend, offering flowers and prayers for her dead boyfriend.
 Still pissed off with Eli, Amy leaves and wanders around the cemetery to cool off.
-Suddenly she hears a commotion.
-Two vehicles figured in a collision.
+Suddenly, she hears a commotion.
+Two vehicles were involved in a collision.
 The two drivers engage in a heated argument until one of them pulls out a gun and fires a shot.
-The bullet goes pass Amy and hits a teenage boy behind her.
+The bullet goes past Amy and hits a teenage boy behind her.
 Amy shouts for help.
 Police arrive and arrest the suspect.
-Other bystanders help load the bloodied body of the boy in a vehicle.
-Still in a state of shock, Amy follows gaze as the vehicle speeds away from the crime scene.
+Other bystanders help load the bloodied body of the boy into a vehicle.
+Still in a state of shock, Amy follows the gaze as the vehicle speeds away from the crime scene.